Female Packing List for New Zealand in Winter: June, July, August

 - Toothbrush and travel sized toothpaste

-- Make up – don’t go overboard and bring every shade of eye shadow
+- Make up – don’t go overboard and bring every shade of eye shadow.
+Get yourself a cheap and compact makeup bag like this one (see prices).

 - Shampoo + conditioner, or solid shampoo.
 Solid shampoo can also be used as soap or for washing clothes.